 As someone who spent part of their childhood in the country of Indonesia, I have been keen on traveling with kids in Indonesia since they were born.
 But so far, we’ve only had a few opportunities due to the cost of such a trip.
 So when my sister announced that she was having her wedding in Bali, my husband and I jumped at the chance to travel with kids in Indonesia.

 I was a bit apprehensive of what my kids would think of Indonesia, but so far, they seem to be loving every minute of it.
-Despite the occasional melt down, battles with mosquitoes, and struggling with jet lag for a toddler early on during the trip, our little vacation has actually been quite enjoyable.
+Despite the occasional melt down, battles with mosquitoes, and struggling with jet lag early on during the trip, our little vacation has actually been quite enjoyable.

 This post was updated on November 30, 2019.